GitLab Runner: Step 2: Create a runner in GitLab

 Save time: you can connect your first GitLab Runner and start running pipelines in just a few minutes!

 Your runner connects to GitLab using a runner authentication token.
-You will generate this token in GitLab, where you also decide the runner's scope:
+You generate this token in GitLab, and you also choose the runner's scope:

 - Project runner: Open your project, then go to